Manuel (Fawlty Towers): Origins

 Sachs claimed that he only had a few weeks to learn the difficult and complex accent that Manuel is so famous for (in fact, having lived in Germany until he was eight, Sachs initially suggested playing a German waiter), but loved his experiences on the show and still had Manuel's attire.
 Sachs suffered two serious injuries during Fawlty Towers.
-In The Wedding Party, he was almost knocked unconscious after being hit over the head with a frying pan (after John Cleese accidentally picked up a real frying pan instead of a rubber-padded prop) and in The Germans, he suffered second degree burns from a fire.
+In "The Wedding Party", he was almost knocked unconscious after being hit over the head with a frying pan (after John Cleese accidentally picked up a real frying pan instead of a rubber-padded prop) and in "The Germans", he suffered second degree burns from a fire.

 Dubbing

 For the Spanish dub of the show broadcast in Spain, the character was changed to an Italian from Naples called Paolo (and in The Anniversary, his desire to make paella is changed to lasagna).
 In the Catalan TV3 channel (based in Barcelona), Manuel's origin was changed to Mexico City and the character has a Mexican accent.
 The French version also gives his nationality as Mexican.
+In the Basque ETB 1 channel the character kept the name Manuel and Spanish nationality.

 In scenes in which Manuel appears there are several references to Spain, and to General Franco, who was still alive when the first six episodes of the show were broadcast.
-In The Builders when Bennion the delivery man says "No no, where's the real boss?...
-The... the generalissimo."
-Manuel looks at him daftly: "In Madrid!"
-Since the Catalan version was broadcast in 1986, eleven years after Francisco Franco's death, the dubbing of Manuel says "Dead!"
+In The Builders, when Bennion the delivery man says "No no, where's the real boss?...
+The... the generalissimo.", Manuel looks at him daftly: "In Madrid!".
+Since the Catalan version was broadcast in 1986, eleven years after Francisco Franco's death, the dubbing of Manuel says "Dead!".
 In "Basil the Rat", Basil says to Manuel, "You have rats in Spain, don't you – or did Franco have them all shot?"